digomic/Digomic/README.md

 Hi There

+I’m software developer and I like to create technology to help small and large companies, I love learning and being a curious person.

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working como freelance
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to be a good professional

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+my interests
+  .Data science
+  .Artificial intelligence
+  .Pentesting
+  .sports
+  .To learn other languages

+Contact
+  .Linkedin
+  .Twitter